Russia says it will take nothing less but NATO expansion ban

 In a move that further beefs up forces near Ukraine, Russia has sent an unspecified number of troops from the country’s far east to its ally Belarus, which shares a border with Ukraine, for major war games next month.
 Ukrainian officials have said that Moscow could use Belarusian territory to launch a potential multi-pronged invasion.

-The Russian Defense Ministry said Wednesday that some of its troops already have arrived in Belarus for the Allied Resolve 2022 drills.
-It said the exercise will be held at five firing ranges and other areas in Belarus and also involve four Belarusian air bases.
+The Russian Defense Ministry said Wednesday that some of its troops already have arrived in Belarus for the Allied Resolve 2022 drills that will run through Feb.
+20. It said the exercise will be held at five firing ranges and other areas in Belarus and involve four Belarusian air bases.

-Amid the soaring tensions, U.S. Secretary of State Antony Blinken visited Ukraine on Wednesday to reassure it of Western support in the face of what he called “relentless” Russian aggression.
+Amid the soaring tensions, U.S. Secretary of State Antony Blinken visited Ukraine on Wednesday to reassure it of Western support in the face of what he called “relentless” Russian aggression while French President Emmanuel Macron urged the European Union to quickly draw up a new security plan containing proposals to help ease tensions with Russia.

+German Chancellor Olaf Scholz said Wednesday it's too early to tell whether talks could defuse the crisis, adding that “after years of rising tensions, staying silent is not a sensible option.”

+“The Russian side is aware of our determination,” Scholz said in a speech to the World Economic Forum.
+“I hope they also realize that the gains of cooperation outweigh the price of further confrontation.”

 Russia has denied that it intends to attack its neighbor but demanded guarantees from the West that NATO will not expand to Ukraine or other former Soviet nations or place its troops and weapons there.
 It also has urged NATO to roll back the deployments of its troops and weapons to Central and Eastern European nations that have joined the alliance after the end of the Cold War.